alexshidagoatnocap/BlinkTestH7Debug/README.md

 ## STM32 Nucleo-H755ZI 2-Blink Debug Example

 This repo is an example of how to setup dual-core debugging using the [Cortex Debug](https://github.com/Marus/cortex-debug) VSCode Extension.
-These instructions were particularly made for the STM32 Nucleo-H755ZI development boards.
+These instructions were particularly made for the STM32 Nucleo-H755ZI development boards and use the ST-Link to debug.

 This setup currently works on Windows 11 with STM32CubeIDE installed.